MGMCN/FastCV/README.md

 > Windows 11 21H2 22000.376
 > Hugo version -> v0.111.0-3fa8bb8318114cd69315eadd35bda169e6a8ca4b+extended windows/amd64
 ### Windows
-If you are a windows user, please install chocolatey and git first. [how-to-use-chocolatey-choco-to-install-git-on-windows](https://www.geeksforgeeks.org/how-to-use-chocolatey-choco-to-install-git-on-windows/).
+If you are a windows user, please install chocolatey and git first.
+See -> [how-to-use-chocolatey-choco-to-install-git-on-windows](https://www.geeksforgeeks.org/how-to-use-chocolatey-choco-to-install-git-on-windows/).
 Then choose a directory to open git-bash.
 Then execute the following command to build your cv locally.
 ```Bash